Frequently Asked Questions

 Physician-assisted death statutes do not specify who must pay for the services.
 Individual insurers determine whether the procedure is covered under their policies, just as they do with any other medical procedure.
 Federal funding, including Medicare and the federally funded portion of Medicaid, cannot be used for services or medications received under these laws.
 State-funded portions of Medicaid may cover medications.
 One must inquire to find this out.

-Physician aid in dying statutes specifies that participation under them is not suicide.
+Aid in Dying statutes specify that participation under them is not suicide.
 Therefore, the decision to use a medical aid in dying law to die peacefully does not affect life or accident insurance or annuity policy.

 Are you the only organization currently advocating on behalf of the terminally ill for a law in Ohio?